 Ragusa is the provincial capital.
-It was rebuilt on the hill-top after the 1693 had destroyed the older town of Ragusa Ibla.
+It was rebuilt on the hill-top after an earthquake in 1693 had destroyed the older town of Ragusa Ibla.
 Except that the aristocrats who had lived in Ragusa Ibla rebuilt their palazzi in their original locations in the old town.
-Ragusa isn't easy to find your way around, and I saw very few signs for Ragusa Ibla.
-Finding your way isn't made any easier by the one-way system and fact that there's a deep ravine - the Valle dei Ponti - that runs through the town.
+Ragusa isn’t easy to find your way around, and I saw very few signs for Ragusa Ibla.
+Finding your way isn’t made any easier by the one-way system and fact that there’s a deep ravine - the Valle dei Ponti - that runs through the town.

 I did eventually spot some finds some signs for Ragusa Ibla and I finally came out above the church of Santa Maria delle Scale (the scale are the steps linking the church with Ragusa Ibla).
 The view is made all the more dramatic by its suddenness.
 You turn the corner and there it is.
 The road down to Ragusa Ibla (the Corso Mazzini) is gorgeous - with a new perspective opening up around each bend.